36KW Solar Array - 225 Anderson Rd, Butler PA 16002

 Grid status

-Indicates how much power the property has exported (credit) or consumed (used) over all time.
+Indicates how much power the property has exported (credit) or imported (consumed) over all time.
 Grid status started at 0 on May 25, 2022 prior to solar operation but after installation.
 This might have been initialized with the total power ever used by the property over the past 20 years if that number were known.

 The total power used by the residence is deducted from that generated by the array in calculating the Grid status.